Yeab243/branch-local-remote/README.md

 # branch-local-remote

-I'm using a this to make a trial
+A repo used to practice branching and merging using VS Code as the local

+I'm making a change i the readme file, so I can crearte a branch